 {{38-1318 TAKING TESTIMONY IN ANOTHER STATE.

 In addition to other procedural devices available to a party, any party to the proceeding or a guardian ad litem or other representative of the child may adduce testimony of witnesses, including parties and the child, by deposition or otherwise, in another state.
-The court on its own motion may direct that the testimony of a person be taken in another state and may prescribe the manner in which and the terms upon which the testimony shall be taken.}} UCCJEA SECTION 111 (b) AND (c) PROVIDE THAT COURTS MAY USE "MODERN" MODES OF COMMUNICATION.
-THE DRAFTERS DID NOT INTEND THE INCLUSION OF THIS REFERENCE TO CREATE ANY SUBSTANTIVE CHANGE TO THE UCCJA. testimony of the parties and the child, by deposition or other means allowable in this State for testimony taken in another State.
-The court on its own motion may order that the testimony of a person be taken in another State and may prescribe the manner in which and the terms upon which the testimony is taken. (b) A court of this State may permit an individual residing in another State to be deposed or to testify by telephone, audiovisual means, or other electronic means before a designated court or at another location in that State.
-A court of this State shall cooperate with courts of other States in designating an appropriate location for the deposition or testimony. (c) Documentary evidence transmitted from another State to a court of this State by technological means that do not produce an original writing may not be excluded from evidence on an objection based on the means of transmission.
-BETWEEN COURTS; PRESERVATION OF RECORDS.
+The court on its own motion may direct that the testimony of a person be taken in another state and may prescribe the manner in which and the terms upon which the testimony shall be taken.} testimony of the parties and the child, by deposition or other means allowable in this State for testimony taken in another State.
+The court on its own motion may order that the testimony of a person be taken in another State and may prescribe the manner in which and the terms upon which the testimony is taken.

+UCCJEA SECTION 111 (b) AND (c) PROVIDE THAT COURTS MAY USE "MODERN" MODES OF COMMUNICATION.
+THE DRAFTERS DID NOT INTEND THE INCLUSION OF THIS REFERENCE TO CREATE ANY SUBSTANTIVE CHANGE TO THE UCCJA.

+- (b) A court of this State may permit an individual residing in another State to be deposed or to testify by telephone, audiovisual means, or other electronic means before a designated court or at another location in that State.
+A court of this State shall cooperate with courts of other States in designating an appropriate location for the deposition or testimony. - (c) Documentary evidence transmitted from another State to a court of this State by technological means that do not produce an original writing may not be excluded from evidence on an objection based on the means of transmission.

+UCCJEA SECTION 112.
+COOPERATION BETWEEN COURTS; PRESERVATION OF RECORDS.

 UCCJEA SEC 112 COMBINES UCCJA SECTIONS 19, 20, 21 AND 22, WHICH APPROPRIATE LANGUAGE CHANGES.
 UCCJEA 112 ALSO INCORPORATES SOME PROVISIONS PREVIOUSLY CONTAINED WITHIN UCCJA SECTION 6.

 UCCJEA SECTION 112 PROVIDES THE MECHANISM FOR COMMUNICATION BETWEEN COURTS IN WHICH COMPETING ACTIONS ARE FILED.
 THE UCCJEA DRAFTERS ONLY INTENDED SUBSTANTIVE CHANGES FROM THE COMPARABLE UCCJA PROVISIONS ONLY IN UCCJEA 112(c).

 UCCJEA SECTION 112(a) IS SIMILAR TO UCCJA SECTION 19.
 THE DRAFTERS DID NOT INTEND